 "Our goal is to not only show young women what they are truly capable of, but also to open their eyes to observing and interacting with our world - the landscapes and the people - in new ways."

-Support from The Cairn Project will help fund the introduction of a new program in 2017: a kayaking expedition exploring the boundary between glacier ice and the ocean in South Central Alaska.
-The place-based philosophy of the Girls On Icy Fjords program will allow participants to explore one landscape with the goal of understanding it from the interdisciplinary and interwoven perspectives of geology, biology, ecology, physics, art, and wilderness travel, with an eye on how the landscape changes and evolves on an hour-to-hour and day-to-day timescale.
+Support from The Cairn Project will provide continuing support to the Girls on Icy Fjords expedition and seed support for a new Girls on Water program, planned to be launched from Homer, Alaska.
+In both cases, funding will help to strengthen art and mentoring/leadership training portions of each program.
+These tuition-free expeditions give young women the chance to explore one landscape, with the goal of understanding it from the interdisciplinary and interwoven perspectives of geology, biology, ecology, physics, art, and wilderness travel, with an eye on how the landscape changes and evolves on an hour-to-hour and day-to-day timescale.